kevinchannon/wite/README.md

 std::cout << fs_2 << std::endl;
 ```

-You can also use `wite::fragment_wstring` for wide chars.
+You can use `wite::fragment_wstring` for wide chars.

-There is also a user-defined string literal in the `wite::literals` namespace:
+There is also a user-defined string literal in the `wite::string_literals` namespace:

 ```
 using wite::string_literals;